-The festival, supported by Ballina Chamber, takes place in late October with a busy programme of events for children of all ages.
+The festival, supported by Ballina Chamber of Commerce, takes place in late October with a busy programme of events for children of all ages.

-The Scary Woods Walk in Belleek Woods is the biggest event of the festival and it will take place from Friday 26th – Wednesday 31st October.
+The Fanta Scary Woods Walk in Belleek Woods is the biggest event of the festival and this year, it will take place from Saturday 26th – Monday 28th October.
 Expect scares a-plenty in this immersive, guided night walk through the forest.
 How brave are you?
 Find out when a deathly being breathes in your ear, when the wails of lost souls reverberate through the darkness, or when macabre clowns, possessed by evil spirits clutch at you as you pass, trying to drag you down under into the abyss.

 There is no pre-booking system in operation.
 Queues will be managed from 6pm in the Woods with on-site entertainment.

 NOTE: A one-way traffic system will apply from the Arch/Athletic Club past Belleek through to Killala Road.
 No traffic (residents excepted) will be permitted to approach from the Killala Road side of Belleek Woods.
 Parking will be available along the main road from the Arch to Belleek Woods.
 Please obey stewards at all times.